mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 print(cs.lowerBound, cs.upperBound) // 🇨🇭  🇨🇮
 ```

 One could even argue if it's actually correct to create a range for Characters.
 Let alone iterate or get the count.
-Like what is the true lower bound?
+Like what is the true lower bound here?
 - The decimal value of the first code point of the lower bound `1f1e8`
 - or the decimal value of the second code point of the lower bound
 - or some combination of the two?